Coresight-Group/vigil-ai/README.md

 **Step 4A: Token Embedding Layer**

-Each token ID converted to 768-dimensional vector.
+Each token ID is looked up in an embedding table and converted into a 768-dimensional vector.
+This is the initial numeric representation of each word.

 ```python
 # Embedding lookup